 Bison as Baby’s First Food

-I am happy to bring you this sponsored post today, thanks to my friends at Noble Premium Bison.
+I am happy to bring you this sponsored post today about bison as baby’s first food, thanks to my friends at Noble Premium Bison.
 All thoughts are my own.

-For years I have encouraged bison as the best first baby food for starting solids.
+For years I have encouraged bison as a baby’s first food when starting solids.

 So in contrast to a common quote: food before 1 is not just for fun.
 It’s important to offer nutrient-dense foods from the start.